code4fukui/Nor/README.md

 Conditional statements switch the execution flow based on whether a condition is true or false.

-If the condition is 1, a specific process is executed, and if there is no process to execute when the condition is 0, it can be specified as follows.
+If the condition is not 0, a specific process is executed, and if there is no process to execute when the condition is 0, it can be specified as follows.

 ```
 if <condition>